misha-jatt/humanoid-robot-book/docs/glossary.md

 **First Introduced**: Module 1, Chapter 3

+### Sim-to-Real Transfer
+**Definition**: The process of taking robot behaviors learned in simulation and deploying them on physical robots with minimal adjustment.

+**Example**: A walking policy trained in Isaac Sim can be transferred to a physical humanoid robot and work immediately without retraining.

+**First Introduced**: Module 3

 ### Subscriber
 **Definition**: A node that receives data from a topic.
 Subscribers listen for information that publishers send.

 **Example**: A leg control node subscribes to the "balance_data" topic to receive tilt measurements and adjust the humanoid's posture.

 **First Introduced**: Module 1, Chapter 3

+### Synthetic Data
+**Definition**: Artificially generated training examples created in simulation, used to train AI models without collecting real-world data.

+**Example**: Isaac Sim generates millions of images of robots in various poses—synthetic data that trains perception models faster than collecting real photos.

+**First Introduced**: Module 3

 ---